act-rules/act-rules.github.io/_rules/aaa1bf.md

 test_type: atomic

 description: |
-  This rule checks that each auto-play audio or video elements does not have any audio that last more than 3 seconds.
+  This rule checks that none of the auto-play audio or video elements have audio that last more than 3 seconds.

 success_criterion:
 - 1.4.2 # Audio Control